Skip to content

 Ratio of savings to spending.

-Calculate ratio of monthly savings to monthly spending as an honest measure of financial discipline.
-Shows ratio and band from the values you enter.
+Calculate the ratio of monthly savings to monthly spending — an honest measure of financial discipline, with a band rating attached.

 What this tool does